-MEASUREMENTS AT THE DUMBARTON BRIDGE Continuous measurements of water flow and suspended-sediment concentrations at the Dumbarton Bridge were made during water years 2009, 2010, and 2011.
-Studies of water and sediment flow are generally conducted over "water years," which begin with the start of the California rainy season on October 1 and end on September 30.
+Continuous measurements of water flow and suspended-sediment concentrations at the Dumbarton Bridge were made during water years 2009, 2010, and 2011.
+Studies of water and sediment flow are generally conducted over "water years," which begin with the start of the California rainy season on October 1 and end at the end of the dry season on September 30.
 Water years are named for the years in which they end.

-Water flow was measured with an acoustic Doppler current profiler (ADCP), an instrument that uses reflected sound waves and changes in frequency of those waves to determine the speed and direction of flow (FIGURE 4).
+Water flow was measured with an acoustic Doppler current profiler (ADCP), an instrument that uses reflected sound waves and changes in frequency of those waves to determine the speed and direction of flow (Figure 4).
 Suspended-sediment concentrations were determined from optical turbidity sensors, which measure the strength of light reflecting off particles suspended in the water column.
 The instrumentation is not sensitive to living phytoplankton, so their presence does not bias the results.
 The continuous light-based turbidity measurements were calibrated with direct measurements of suspended-sediment concentrations in water samples from the site.

 Direct measurements involved taking water samples, filtering them, and weighing the remaining material.
-USGS established its ADCP water-flow monitoring station on one of the central bridge pilings.
-The ADCP was deployed near the water surface and measured flow in the water column.
-Two optical turbidity probes were deployed at the same site, one near the bottom and one at mid-depth.
-Scientists made periodic measurements taken from boats to calibrate both the flow and turbidity measurements.
-Together, the water flow and turbidity measurements were used to develop a time-series of estimates of the mass of suspended-sediment passing either southward or northward under the Bridge.